Oil3/Mbox-extractor/README.md

 Wasn't planned, but I had 30ish  emails "forwarded as attachments", and I needed the respectives adjuncts,  A App successfuly extracted the excel files I needed.

 ### Why this app?
+s

-- Had to sum up 365 amounts, and for a significant quantity of I had to retrieve from  emails.
+- Had to sum up 365 amounts, and for a significant quantity of I had to retrieve from excel attachments of my emails.
 - Used Google Takeout to receive an archive of those emails, and the ".mbox" format, which is quite a format, wasn't expected.